markfinger/python-js-host/README.md

 all closed, the manager waits 5 seconds for any new connections to be opened, before it stops the host's process.

-The connection/disconnection method enables your python process to hook in to persistent JS environments which survive even when your python process has restarted.
+This connect/disconnect method enables your python process to hook in to persistent JS environments which survive even when your python process has restarted.
 Maintaining persistent environments enables you to integrate JS technologies which have a high startup cost that should only be incurred once.
-A typical use-case where this optimisation provides massive performance improvements is integrating a compiler - such as webpack or browserify - which have a massive startup overhead as they parse all of your files.
+A typical use-case where this optimisation provides massive performance improvements is integrating a compiler - such as webpack or browserify - which have a sizable startup overhead as they parse all of your files.

-Once all of a manager's hosts have been disconnected and stopped, the manager will stop its own process.
+When all of a manager's hosts have been disconnected and stopped, the manager will stop its own process.
 This enables the manager to clean up after itself, and prevents rogue processes from running in the background.